Funding Available to Support Social Businesses Raise Finance through Community Share Issues

 Useful Links:

-Application Hints and Tips (AI Assistant)
+Application Hints and Tips (AI Generated)

 Grants of up to £1,000 Available to Community Cooking Projects (London)